casoetan/fancy_cars/assumptions.md

-# My Assumptions
+# Assumptions

-- The application is not ready for production and still needs QA
+- The application is not for production
-  - Dev environment
+  - For dev environment
-  - No need to build
 - No tests
-- No readme or documentation
+- No documentation
-- No errors / errors are not handled
+- Errors are not handled
-- API is 100% available
+- API will be 100% available
-- Limit libraries except very crucial ones (like Redux & Redux Saga)
+- Limit libraries usage except the special ones ;)

-- Not testing UI/UX skills
-- Use plain Javascript (No Typescript, Flow)
+  - Redux & React Redux
+  - Redux Saga
+  - Redux Actions
+  - React Native Vector Icons

+- Minimal design
+- Plain Javascript nothing fancy like Typescript or Flow
+- The images aren't cars
+- The make, models and year are also random text